RyXeleron/Executor-API-Docs/README.md

 # Disclaimer
 ***This repository is solely for learning purposes only!***
 # Executor Documentation List
+## Notes
-* Note: If a link doesn't work we recommend visiting the [Internet Archive Wayback Machine](https://web.archive.org/) & searching there!
+* If a link doesn't work we recommend visiting the [Internet Archive Wayback Machine](https://web.archive.org/) & searching there!
 * You can also search this repository, especially the [./docs](https://github.com/luau/Executor-API-Docs/tree/master/docs) folder
 * `Archived` tag might mean that the documentation can also be `Outdated` as well, as we don't have a way of verifying that
 * If you disagree with something in this repository you can always open a [Pull Request](https://github.com/luau/Executor-API-Docs/pulls) or an [Issue](https://github.com/luau/Executor-API-Docs/issues)